Eco Church

 • A presentation on carbon footprint reduction open to other churches which led to achievable actions being identified from The Drawdown report.

-• A Creation Sunday service and shared a Greta Thunberg speech
+• A Creation Sunday service at which copies of a Greta Thunberg speech were distributed.

-• An Eco group presentation, displayed our Eco banner and distributed a summary of eco activities carried out
+• Presentations by the Eco Group, our climate change banner displayed and a summary of eco activities distributed.

 Future actions will include